mtvalencia/Group5_Proj1/README.md

 ## GEO News

 Click on the map to see news articles about that location, or search by city name in the search bar.
-If news articles aren't showing, try clicking near more populated areas (i.e. major cities)
+If news articles aren't showing, try zooming in and clicking on cities.

 Built with: